 Regroup is a hosted emergency mass notification system that provides institutions with a webbased SMS platform that will communicate information during an emergency.
 The Regroup system will use text messaging and e-mail during the first minutes and hours of an emergency event such as an earthquake, fire, power outage, active shooter, etc. All current students are automatically entered into the Regroup system.
 All employee email addresses are entered as well.
-Employees can choose to enter a personal cell phone to receive text notifications by going to the District Police website and following the instructions; https://police.santarosa.edu/emergency-alerts-signup.
+Employees can choose to receive Regroup alerts by opting-in to receive District Emergency Alert Text Messages and entering a personal cell phone to receive text notifications, via the SRJC Online Employee Portal, or by going to the District Police website and following the instructions; https://police.santarosa.edu/emergency-alerts-signup.